Tuesday, August 20, 2024

 Not going along with everyone else...

-When I was a kid, the top of our street had a roundish area where several drive ways came and merged with the corner of a quiet road.
+When I was a kid, the top of our street had a roundish area where several drive ways came and merged with the corner of a bend in a quiet road.
 Thanks to google street view I can show what it looks like above.

 But during the holiday weekdays, mid morning, maybe it was 10AM, but I really have no memory of that, they showed this great science show Watch Mr. Wizard on TV.